 First, let me say that model-based has the future, although, at the same time, the CM aspects are often overlooked.

-When managing changes, too much detail makes estimating cost and effort for a business case more challenging, and planning information that is too granular is not desirable.
+When managing changes, excessive detail makes estimating cost and effort for a business case more challenging, and planning information that is too granular is undesirable.
 Therefore, CM2 looks at datasets.
-Datasets should be as small as possible but not smaller.
+Datasets should be as small as possible, but not too small.
 Datasets are sets of information that need to be released as a whole.
 Still, they can be released independently from other datasets.
 For example, a bill of materials, a BOM line item is not a dataset, but the complete set of BOM line items that make up the BoM of an assembly is considered a dataset.
 I can release a BoM independent from a test plan.

 Data models need to facilitate this.
-However, today, in many PLM systems, a BOM and the metadata of a part are using the same revision.
+However, in many PLM systems today, a BOM and the metadata of a part often use the same revision.
 This means that to change the metadata, I need a revision of the BoM, while the BoM might not change.
 Some changes to metadata might not be relevant for a supplier.
 Communicating the changes to your supplier could create confusion.

 I know some people think this is about document vs. model-centric, but it is not.
 A part is identified in the ‘physical world’ by its part ID.
-Even if you talk about allowing revisions in the supply chain, including the part ID’s revision, you create a new identifier.
+Even if you allow revisions in the supply chain, including part IDs, you create a new identifier.
 Now every new revision will end up in a different stock location.
 Is that what we want?

 In any case, we are still in the early days, and the thinking about this topic has just begun and needs to take shape in the coming year(s).